pawelkuk/dibs/README.md

     - [x] setup rabbitmq + celery
     - [x] setup auto-reload for celery
     - [x] write controller (saga workflow) as celery task/multiple tasks
-- [ ] experiment
+- [x] experiment
+    - [x] save time of reservation for further analysis
+    - [x] save duration of the reservation for further analysis
     - [x] script which will reserve seats concurrently
-    - [ ] alternative - wait for response and only then send next request
+    - [x] alternative - wait for response and only then send next request
     - [x] stats from experiments
         - [x] avg time to reserve seats
         - [x] number of requests which failed